lrc-se/aoc-2025/README.md

 Solutions for the 2025 edition of [Advent of Code](https://adventofcode.com/).

 Gonna be more bleeding-edge .NET, methinks.
+And some asm, because it's asm.

 Templates
 ---------

-The repo includes a couple of base templates in C# and F# for .NET 10, neither with any external dependencies.
+The repo includes a couple of base templates in C# and F# for .NET 10, neither with any external dependencies, plus a special one integrating x64-asm with C# ([see below](#x64-assembly)).
 As usual the idea is to reuse common infrastructure code between solutions, only modifying functions in the puzzle file and adding more files when necessary.
 The setup has been further simplified from [last year's](https://github.com/lrc-se/aoc-2024) common code, with no Docker integration, but the run script remains.

 Part selection has been moved from an environment variable to the first command line argument, which is recognized as follows: